-The transceiver performs the data serialization, deserialization, and clock extraction functions for a physical layer interface device.
+The TLK2201A and TLK2201AI perform the data serialization, deserialization, and clock extraction functions for a physical layer interface device.
 The transceiver operates at 1.25 Gbps (typical), providing up to 1 Gbps of data bandwidth over a copper or optical media interface.

-The transceiver supports both the defined 10-bit interface (TBI) and a reduced 5-bit interface utilizing double data rate (DDR) clocking.
+The TLK2201A and TLK2201AI support both the defined 10-bit interface (TBI) and a reduced 5-bit interface utilizing double data rate (DDR) clocking.
 In the TBI mode the serializer/deserializer (SERDES) accepts 10-bit wide 8b/10b parallel encoded data bytes.
 The parallel data bytes are serialized and transmitted differentially at PECL compatible voltage levels.
 The SERDES extracts clock information from the input serial stream and deserializes the data, outputting a parallel 10-bit data byte.

-In the DDR mode the parallel interface accepts 5-bit wide 8b/10b encoded data aligned on both the rising and falling edges of the reference clock.
-The data is clocked most significant bit first (bits 0-4 of the 8b/10b encoded data) on the rising edge of the clock and the least significant bits (bits 5-9 of the 8b/10b encoded data) are clocked on the falling edge of the clock.
+In the DDR mode the parallel interface accepts 5-bit wide 8b/10b encoded data aligned to both the rising and falling edge of the reference clock.
+The data is clocked most significant bit first, (bits 0-4 of the 8b/10b encoded data) on the rising edge of the clock and the least significant bits (bits 5-9 of the 8b/10b encoded data) are clocked on the falling edge of the clock.

-The transceiver provides a comprehensive series of built-in tests for self-test purposes including loopback and pseudorandom binary sequence (PRBS) generation and verification.
+The TLK2201A and TLK2201AI provide a comprehensive series of built-in tests for self-test purposes including loopback and pseudorandom binary sequence (PRBS) generation and verification.
 An IEEE 1149.1 JTAG port is also supported.

-The transceiver is housed in a high-performance, thermally enhanced, 64-pin VQFP PowerPAD package.
+The TLK2201A and TLK2201AI are housed in a high performance, thermally enhanced, 64-pin VQFP PowerPAD package.
 Use of the PowerPAD package does not require any special considerations except to note that the PowerPAD, which is an exposed die pad on the bottom of the device, is a metallic thermal and electrical conductor.
-It is recommended that the device PowerPAD be soldered to the thermal land on the board.
+It is recommended that the TLK2201A and TLK2201AI PowerPADs be soldered to the thermal land on the board.

-The transceiver is characterized for operation from 0°C to 70°C (TLK1201A) or -40°C to 85°C (TLK1201AI).
+The TLK2201A is characterized for operation from 0°C to 70°C. The TLK2201AI is characterized for operation from -40°C to 85°C.

-The transceiver uses a 2.5-V supply.
+The TLK2201A and TLK2201AI use a 2.5-V supply.
 The I/O section is 3.3-V compatible.
-With a 2.5-V supply the chipset is very power-efficient, dissipating less than 200 mW typical power when operating at 1.25 Gbps.
+With the 2.5-V supply the chipset is very power-efficient, dissipating less than 200 mW typical power when operating at 1.25 Gbps.

-The transceiver is designed to be hot plug capable.
-A power-on reset causes RBC0, RBC1, the parallel output signal terminals, TXP, and TXN to be held in a high-impedance state.
+The TLK2201A and TLK2201AI are designed to be hot plug capable.
+A power-on reset causes RBC0, RBC1, the parallel output signal terminals, TXP, and TXN to be held in high-impedance state.

-Differences Between TLK1201A/TLK1201AI and TNETE2201
+Differences Between TLK2201A, TLK2201AI, and TNETE2201

-The TLK1201A/TLK1201AI transceiver is the functional equivalent of the TNETE2201.
+The TLK2201A and TLK2201AI are the functional equivalent of the TNETE2201.
 There are several differences between the devices as noted below.
-See Figure 12 in the Application Information section for an example of a typical application circuit.
+Refer to Figure 12 in the application information section for an example of a typical application circuit.

-- The V{CC} is 2.5 V for the TLK1201A vs 3.3 V for TNETE2201. - The PLL filter capacitors on terminals 16, 17, 48, and 49 of the TNETE2201 are no longer required.
-The TLK1201A uses these terminals to provide added test capabilities.
+- The VCC is 2.5 V for the TLK2201A and TLK2201AI vs 3.3 V for TNETE2201. - The PLL filter capacitors on pins 16, 17, 48, and 49 of the TNETE2201 are no longer required.
+The TLK2201A and TLK2201AI uses these pins to provide added test capabilities.
 The capacitors, if present, do not affect the operation of the device. - No pulldown resistors are required on the TXP/TXN outputs.

-т PACKAGE (1)
+.
+PACKAGE

-۲ A PLASTIC QUAD FLAT PACK (RCP)
+T A PLASTIC QUAD FLAT PACK (RCP)

-0°C to 70°C TLK1201ARCP
+0°C to 70°C TLK2201ARCP

--40°C to 85°C TLK1201AIRCP
+-40°C to 85°C TLK2201AIRCP